Cudiph/IA2DM/README.md

 - Fallback server - Add another server configuration as a fallback if the main one fail.
 Program will try to connect from top to bottom order in the options.
 - Cross Browser - Works on both firefox or chromium based browsers.

+Integration with [Aria2 Tray](https://github.com/Cudiph/aria2tray) is available which you can open and delete file/folder right in the download history see [screenshot](./misc/integration.png).

 ## Guides